The Best API Testing Tools for 2026

 testRigor

 testRigor is an extremely powerful test automation system that features generative AI-powered test creation and the ability to grab your existing manual tests and convert them into no-code executable tests.
-While API testing is not the primary focus of testRigor, it is still an excellent tool to do it.
+While API testing is not the primary focus of testRigor, it is an excellent tool for doing it, as it offers a unified platform for UI and API testing.
 You can also test web apps, native desktop apps, as well as native and hybrid mobile applications.
 So, in a nutshell, testRigor is a one-stop test automation tool that is ideal for end-to-end testing.

-You can use plain English language commands to perform API testing.
-Here’s an example.
+You can use plain English language commands to perform API testing and even mock API responses.
+Here are some examples.

 call api <TYPE> "<API_URL>" with headers "a:a" and "b:b" and body "body" and get "JsonPath" and save it as "variableName"